-There are some websites you can use to send texts for free online.
-One example is SendaText, where you can text from computer to phone for free.
-There are some caveats, though.
-For instance, you can’t use your own phone number as the sending ID; SendaText creates its own ID – so you'll have to let the recipient know who you are within your message content.
-Useful if you accidentally lose your phone and need to text someone urgently, but not so helpful when texting customers.
+Another issue is that you can't use your own phone number as the sender ID; TextFree generates a list of random US phone numbers for you to choose from, so you'll have to let the recipient know who you are within your message body.
+It can be helpful if you accidentally lose your phone and need to text someone urgently, but not so beneficial when texting customers.

 Text from your computer with Messente

 Messente's SMS software for PC allows you to send a wide range of texts to customers' phones right from your desktop.
 Send timely SMS order confirmations, delivery updates, customer service messages, and marketing communications in bulk, all in a few clicks.

 Two-way messaging is supported so customers can reply and interact using shortcodes or long codes, and you can view your campaign stats in an easy-to-use dashboard.
 Messente is built to scale and will grow with your business, no matter the volume of texts you need to send.

 Create a free account to try Messente for yourself today.